Jefferson Park

 Russell lake is gorgeous, and gives you a different view of Mount Jefferson than the other lakes do.
 It is a bit more shallow along the shoreline, but has a maximum depth of 27 feet.
 There is a beautiful grassy area to sit by and hang out, perfect for a lunch break before turning around and heading back to the trailhead.
 At Russell Lake you will find cutthroat trout and a total of 4 campsites.
 If you are backpacking, this lake is the perfect place to watch the sun set and the moon rise over the mountain, and site #30 is prime real estate.

-Jefferson Park is an amazing place to come for a day hike and an even more amazing place to spend the night if you can snag one of the 8 limited permits per night.
+Jefferson Park is an amazing place to come for a day hike and an even more amazing place to spend the night if you can snag one of the 8 limited overnight permits.
 This hike is definitely one of the top 3 Oregon hikes!
-The hike is rated as difficult not only because of the mileage and elevation gain, but also because of the tread of the trail and the steep drop offs along certain sections of trail can be quite dangerous.
-Because the majority of the trail travels through a burn scar, most of the hike is sun-exposed and it can get very hot during the summer months.
-Bring a hat, sunscreen and plenty of water and electrolytes! |
+The hike is rated as difficult not only because of the mileage, but also because of the tread of the trail and the steep drop offs along certain sections of trail can be quite dangerous.
+Because the majority of the trail travels through a burn scar, most of the hike is sun exposed and will be very hot during the summer months.
+Bring a hat, sunscreen and plenty of water and electrolytes!

 Directions: